 10 Panel drug screening is conducted on all students prior to admission to the nursing program.
 The student is responsible for the cost of the drug screen.
-The results of the drug screen are generally accepted for the duration of the student's uninterrupted enrollment in the program unless evidence supports reasonable cause.
 Additionally, a urine drug screen will be performed in the following circumstances but not limited to: